12.6 – ANOVA posthoc tests

 Tests of the null hypothesis in a one-way ANOVA yields one answer: either you reject the null, or you do not reject the null hypothesis.

-But while there was only one factor (population, drug treatment, etc) in a one-way ANOVA, there are usually many treatments (e.g., multiple levels, four different populations, 3 doses of a drug plus a placebo).
-ANOVA plus posthoc tests solves the multiple comparison problem we discussed: you still get your tests of all group differences, but with adjustments to the procedures so that these tests are conducted without suffering the increase in type I error = the multiple comparison problem.
+But while there was only one factor (population, drug treatment, etc) in a one-way ANOVA, there are usually many treatments (e.g., multiple levels, four different populations, three doses of a drug plus a placebo).
+ANOVA plus posthoc tests solves the multiple comparison problem we discussed: you still get your tests of all group differences, but with adjustments to the procedures so that these tests are conducted without suffering the increase in Type I error = the multiple comparison problem.
 If the null hypothesis is rejected, you may then proceed to posthoc tests among the groups to identify differences.

 Consider the following example of four populations scored for some outcome, sim.ch12 (scroll down the page, or click here to get the R code).